kikko-land/kikko/packages/kikko-doc/docs/core/transactions.md

 There are two types of transactions — atomic and usual.
 The difference is that atomic runs all queries in single batch, while usual transaction runs queries as they go.

-So, if you want to execute query in usual transaction — kikko will need to send n+2 queries to backend:
+So, if you want to execute query in usual transaction — Kikko will need to send n+2 queries to backend:

 1. `BEGIN[send, receive]`
 2. `<your-query-1>[send, receive]`